Serrowxd/Once_Daily/README.md

 # Once Daily

+!!

+This  needs to be revisited and edited, going to re-continue this project by creating a new website every day.

 A new website every day to keep my skills sharp, test new concepts, and learn new things.

 icons8 - Vector Icons